GreenJon902/UltimateDrumScorerPro/src/renderer/scoreSection/README.md

 ### HeadCreator
 Along with width and height, returns a third value which is the y level and note id of the lowest note.

+### DecorationCreator
+Instead of height, it returns the minimum height.
+When height is updated, these may scale to be the full height or can ignore it (rests don't increase in height, but a bracket may).

+### NormalDecorationCreator
+The first draw of decorations is at min_height, this is then updated later in the update function.

 ### ComponentOrganiser
 Some functions may return new instructions for the ScoreSectionRenderer to process (like resizing bar now we know correct width).